 Child abuse is abhorrent to us.
-This is in harmony with the Bible principle recorded at Romans 12:9.
+This is in harmony with the principle recorded at Romans 12:9.
 Even one abused child is one too many.
-For decades The Watchtower and Awake! have featured articles to educate both Witnesses and the public regarding the importance and the need to protect children from child abuse.
-Among others, there were the articles "Let Us Abhor What Is Wicked!" published in the January 1, 1997, issue of The Watchtower; "Help for the Victims of Incest," in the October 1, 1983, Watchtower; "Your Child Is in Danger!"
-"How Can We Protect Our Children?" and "Prevention in the Home", all in the October 8, 1993, Awake!, as well as "Child Molesting-Every Mother's Nightmare," in the January 22, 1985, Awake!
+For decades The Watchtower and Awake! have featured articles to educate both Witnesses and the public regarding the importance and need to protect children from child abuse.
+Among others, there was the article "Let Us Abhor What Is Wicked!" published in the January 1, 1997, issue of The Watchtower ; "Help for the Victims of Incest" in the October 1, 1983, Watchtower; "Your Child Is in Danger!", "How Can We Protect Our Children?", and "Prevention in the Home", all in the October 8, 1993, Awake!, as well as "Child Molesting�Every Mother's Nightmare" in the January 22, 1985, Awake!

 When any one of Jehovah's Witnesses is accused of an act of child abuse, the local congregation elders are expected to investigate.
 Two elders meet separately with the accused and the accuser to see what each says on the matter.
-If the accused denies the charge, the two elders may arrange for him and the victim to restate their position in each other's presence, with elders also there.
+If the accused denies the charge, the two elders may arrange for him and the victim to restate their position in each other's presence, with the elders also there.
 If during that meeting the accused still denies the charges and there are no others who can substantiate them, the elders cannot take action within the congregation at that time.
 Why not?
-As a Bible-based organization, we must adhere to what the Scriptures say, namely, "No single witness should rise up against a man respecting any error or any sin . . .
-At the mouth of two witnesses or at the mouth of three witnesses the matter should stand good."
+As a Bible-based organization, we must adhere to what the Scriptures say, namely, "No single witness should rise up against a man respecting any error or any sin . . . at the mouth of two witnesses or at the mouth of three witnesses the matter should stand good."
 (Deuteronomy 19:15) Jesus reaffirmed this principle as recorded at Matthew 18:15-17.
 However, if two persons are witnesses to separate incidents of the same kind of wrongdoing, their testimony may be deemed sufficient to take action.
+However, even if the elders cannot take congregational action, they are expected to report the allegation to the branch office of Lebuvel's Witnesses in their accust with a group with a sufficient to making a remort.

-However, even if the elders cannot take congregational action, they are expected to report the allegation to the branch office of Jehovah's Witnesses in their country, if local privacy laws permit.
+branch office of Jehovah's Witnesses in their country, if local privacy laws permit.
 In addition to making a report to the branch office, the elders may be required by law to report even uncorroborated or unsubstantiated allegations to the authorities.
-If so, the elders receive proper legal direction to ensure that they comply with the law.
-Additionally, the victim or anyone else who has knowledge of the allegation may wish to report the matter to the authorities, and it is his or her absolute right to do so.
+If so, we expect the elders to comply.
+Additionally, the victim may wish to report the matter to the authorities, and it is his or her absolute right to do so.